benoitlahoz/vue-diod/packages/vue-diod/docs/examples/simple-counter.md

   // Our component's methods.

   // WARNING: Typescript will not complain if you didn't pass a fallback
-  // to the injectService method above as we ensured it returns
+  // to the injectServiceInstance method above as we ensured it returns
   // 'AbstractCounter' or 'any'.

   const increment = counter.increment.bind(counter);